coderamen666/srd-v3.5-md/spells/spells-s.md

 *secret page* spell can be dispelled, and the hidden writings can be destroyed by means of an *erase* spell.

-*Material Component:* Powdered herring scales and will-o'-wisp essence.
+*Material Component:* Powdered herring scales and will-o’-wisp essence.

 ## Secure Shelter